 Well, well, well.
-I’ve never been more aware of the rape culture we live in than now in this very moment.
-I mean, I knew it existed.
-I’ve been a victim of it myself.
-But I think the fact that I’m using social media way more than I ever have before is allowing me to really see how other people view women, sexuality, their rights, and more importantly, their rights to their own bodies.
+I’ve never been more aware of rape culture than now in this very moment.
+I mean, I knew it existed, but social media has a way of bringing things to the light.
+It’s interesting to see how people view women, sexuality, their rights, and more importantly, their rights to their own bodies.
 Yesterday, a video surfaced of singer August Alsina fondling a fan onstage.
 The responses have been mixed.
 Take a look.

-With that dress on, she was basically asking for this pic.twitter.com/kJ0MKXeBtd
+With that dress on, she was basically asking for this http://t.co/kJ0MKXeBtd

 I see ppl comparing the August Alsina video to Janet and other women acts..
 There's a diff in suggestively dancing on someone vs groping.